simplewebrtc/SimpleWebRTC/README.md

 Note that you will most likely also need to run your own TURN servers.
 See http://www.html5rocks.com/en/tutorials/webrtc/infrastructure/ for a basic tutorial.

+## Filetransfer
+Sending files between individual participants is supported.
+See http://simplewebrtc.com/filetransfer.html for a demo.

+Note that this is not file sharing between a group which requires a completly different approach.

 ## It's not always that simple...

 Sometimes you need to do more advanced stuff.
 See http://simplewebrtc.com/notsosimple.html for some examples.